qnx-ports/build-files/ports/Fast-DDS/README.md

 **NOTE**: QNX ports are only supported from a Linux host operating system

+Before building Fast-DDS and its tests, you might want to first build and install `muslflt` under the same staging directory.
+Projects using Fast-DDS on QNX might also want to link to `muslflt` for consistent math behavior as other platforms.
+Without `muslflt`, some tests may fail and you may run into inconsistencies in results compared to other platforms.

+You can optionally set up a staging area folder (e.g. `/tmp/staging`) for `<staging-install-folder>`

 Use `$(nproc)` instead of `4` after `JLEVEL=` and `-j` if you want to use the maximum number of cores to build this project.
 32GB of RAM is recommended for using `JLEVEL=$(nproc)` or `-j$(nproc)`.
 - Setup your QNX SDP environment